vmware-archive/vsphere-storage-for-kubernetes/documentation/storageclass.md

   fstype: ext3
 ```

-If datastore is the member of DataStore Cluster or within some subfolder, the datastore folder path needs to be provided in the datastore parameter as below.
+If datastore is a member of datastore Cluster or within some subfolder, the datastore folder path needs to be provided in the datastore parameter as below.

 ```
    datastore:	DatastoreCluster/VSANDatastore